Collegiate soccer coach Jeremy Gunn among the best in the field

 "I said, 'Uh, yes.
 And then I'll win another one,'" Gunn recalled.
 "Then I walked away and said under my breath, 'You (expletive) idiot!'"

 But Gunn made it happen.
 Not a two-peat, but a three-peat.
-The Stanford Cardinal won the national men's championship in 2015, 2016 and 2017, making Gunn just the second NCAA soccer coach to win three titles in a row.
+The Stanford Cardinal won the national men's championship in 2015, 2016, 2017, making Gunn just the second NCAA soccer coach to win three titles in a row.

 That and a string of earlier, oft-improbable successes make Gunn one of the most revered collegiate soccer coaches in the nation.